 - STUDY THE COMPLEXITY OF THE PROCESSES IN ADVANCE

 In automation, rules-based processes are the prime candidates.
 When complexity is not completely documented or understood, then the processes can cause complications for RPA software implementations.
-Although decisions can be made by learning patterns, but still RPA software has difficulty imitating this human ability.
+Although decisions can be made by learning patterns, still RPA software has difficulty imitating this human ability.
 Just one ambiguous decision in a rule-based process can prohibit RPA implementation from being getting effective.
 When the data format differs, the data entry processes become increasingly complex to automate.
-RPA software can result in becoming more costly and tedious while configuring than using a human to perform the same task, if there is an increase in process complexity.
+RPA software can result in becoming more costly and tedious while configuring than using a human to perform the same task if there is an increase in process complexity.

 - CONDUCT FUNCTIONAL AND TECHNICAL DESIGN MEETING TO ENSURE BUSINESS & TECHNOLOGY USERS ARE SYNCED

 It is necessary to hold “design sessions” before acquiring RPA into the workflows.
-This session includes gathering the information and requirements from end users, mapping out business processes, analysing the exceptions, collecting the information and documenting process outputs.
+This session includes gathering the information and requirements from end users, mapping out business processes, analyzing the exceptions, collecting the information and documenting process outputs.
 Unnecessary re-work and delay in the timeline can be due to failing to hold technical design sessions.
 The design session should hold the following:

 - Establishing user access to the test environment

 - Consulting with end users to confirm the type of robot being developed